TheGameCenter/TheGameCenter.github.io/README.md

 **TL;DR:** I want to re-create the whole website from scratch for a better experience for the user.

 Note that I am rather busy, so development of the website in only my free-time will take a bit.
 I may also use bootstrap for the first time in a actual project, the column function may come in handy :>

+# What to expect

+- New Interface
+- Fixed Pages eg. 'Prodigy Scripts'
+- Updated Software and; or Games

+**What may be included?**

+- Blog Page
+- Tutorials
+- Archietecture of Software and Programming Languages eg. Java
+- New Desktop Games
+- New Web Games
+- New Applications